-Can’t go far wrong with this classic combination of flavours, sweet soft squash, cool creamy cheese, fragrant sage and crunchy hazelnuts.
-All enveloped in a light flaky spelt pastry.
+You just can’t go wrong with the classic combination of sweet soft squash, cool creamy cheese, fragrant sage and crunchy hazelnuts.
+But you can make it even more dreamy by then enveloping it in light, flaky pastry.

 I used spelt flour for added nuttiness, but plain or rye would work just as well.
-You could also use pumpkin.
+You could also use pumpkin as a filler.

 225g spelt flour